Selective Rotary Position Embedding: A unifying view: Decay and Rotation

 Crucially, $\bar{\mR}_t$ is a diagonal \textit{input-dependent rotation matrix} parametrized by random Gaussian features $\mOmega$, conditioned on the input via $\vq_t-\vq_{t-1}$.
+Furthermore, due to the corresponding telescoping product, the induced rotation is path independent.
+Consequently, the rotation introduced by the softmax attention itself lacks an explicit positional inductive bias or encoding.
+Therefore, the relevance of this expression is structural, allowing us to introduce an efficient way to compute a general form of $\bar{\mR}_t$, the significance of which will become clear.

-Recalling the RoPE trick in~\Cref{sec:background}, it should become clear that we can re-express $\bar{\mR}_t$ as a block-diagonal matrix where each $2\times2$ rotation matrix on its diagonal rotates by angle $\phi_j=\langle\momega_j,(\vq_t-\vq_{t-1})\rangle$.
-Interestingly, the hard-shift over the queries $\vq$ can be expressed by a 1d short-convolution, which is a component that is already frequently used in modern recurrent architectures~\citep{yang-iclr25a,dao-icml24a}.
-We can follow a similar derivation as in (\ref{eqn:complex-rff-rnn}) for the normalizer $z_t$.
+Recalling the RoPE trick in~\Cref{sec:background}, it should become clear that we can re-express $\bar{\mR}_t$ as a block-diagonal matrix where each $2\times2$ rotation matrix on its diagonal rotates by the angle $\phi_j=\langle\momega_j,(\vq_t-\vq_{t-1})\rangle$.
+This is a stable recurrence, since $\mR_t$ is norm preserving, which also means that it does not forget past key-value associations.
+Interestingly, the shift over the queries $\vq$ can be expressed by a 1d short-convolution, which is a component that is already frequently used in recurrent architectures~\citep{yang-iclr25a,dao-icml24a}.
+We can follow a similar derivation as in \Cref{eqn:complex-rff-rnn} for the normalizer $z_t$.
 The read-out proceeds slightly differently than in normal linear attention: since each column $j$ of the recurrent state represents the contribution of the $j$-th random feature to the approximation of $\vs_t$, we sum over the columns: $\hat{\mS}_t\mathbf{1}$.

-The equivalence of the RFF kernel in (\ref{eqn:rff-equivalency}).
-For a limited number of samples, $D$, we instead choose the variance of the RFFs as shown in~\Cref{thm:optimal-var} (\Cref{app:rff-optimal-variance}), which provides the optimal variance for RFFs for a single query-key pair.
-Extending this, we define the rotation matrix as $\hat{\mR}_t=\exp\!\left(i\mOmega \Theta(\vq_t-\vq_{t-1})\right)$, where $\Theta$ is a diagonal matrix of temperatures.
-Assuming the angle between the queries and keys are uniformly distributed in $[0,2\pi]$, the optimal temperatures follow $\tan^2(\tfrac{\theta}{2})$ with $\theta \sim \mathcal{U}[0,2\pi]$.
-Interestingly, this distribution closely resembles the exponentially decaying frequencies used in \textit{RoPE}, with a slightly faster decline, as we can observe in~\Cref{fig:temperatures}.
+The equivalence of the RFF kernel in \Cref{eqn:rff-equivalency} only holds for an unlimited number of samples, i.e., $D\to \infty$.
+However, as shown in~\Cref{thm:optimal-var} (\Cref{app:rff-optimal-variance}), in the presence of limited samples, one can have an optimal variance for the RFFs for a single query-key pair, proportional to the angle between the two vectors.
+Assuming a uniform distribution for the angle between the query-key pairs, we obtain a spectrum of optimal variances.

+Extending this perspective, we define the rotation matrix as $\hat{\mR}_t=\exp\!\left(i\mOmega \Theta(\vq_t-\vq_{t-1})\right)$, where $\Theta$ is a diagonal matrix of temperatures.
+Assuming the angle between the queries and keys are uniformly distributed in $[0,2\pi]$, the optimal temperatures follow $\tan^2(\tfrac{\theta}{2})$ with $\theta \sim \mathcal{U}[0,2\pi]$ (ref. \Cref{thm:optimal-var}).
+Interestingly, this distribution closely resembles the exponentially decaying frequencies used in \textit{RoPE}, with a slightly faster decline, as shown in~\Cref{fig:temperatures}.